 Additionally, we wonder whether labeling an unhealthy relationship with food as an addiction promotes learned helplessness for many.
 In other words, when we believe we are addicted to something, we feel powerless about our ability to change our reaction to it.
 Without doing any brain scans, our experience is that healthy eating/living can change the situation for many.

-The whole idea of food addiction is something that Robyn has been studying in-depth in preparation for new classes we’re introducing next week at Green Mountain.
-I sat in on a dry run yesterday; it’s a fascinating area and one I think warrants study.
-And while all the answers aren’t in yet, we’re weighing in on the side of the power of healthy eating/healthy living in being able to improve this picture for the vast majority of women who come to our healthy weight loss retreat and weight management program for women.
+This a fascinating area and one I think warrants study.
+And while all the answers aren’t in yet, we’re weighing in on the side of the power of healthy eating/healthy living in being able to improve this picture for the vast majority of women who come to our healthy weight retreat and weight management program for women.
 We’ve just seen it happen too many times over the almost four decades we’ve been helping women learn how to take charge of their eating, to support their well-being.

 We hope you have a great weekend, enjoying eating what you want in a way that makes you feel great!